 This might sound like a stereotype but it’s so true.
 Thai locals love karaoke.
 In most towns, you will find a karaoke bar and if you don’t they will find another way.
 If there is any chance for them to grab a microphone you will see them behind the microphone.

-If you like this post remember to share it with your friends and family.
+If you like our 10 Unique things about Thai locals post remember to share it with your friends and family.
 Remember to hit that like button and leave a comment below to let us know what you think.